 In 2016 I became the third winner of the BMW Art Journey award, for a project titled ‘Lost Libraries of the Silk Road.’
-For this, I made a five-month journey to fifteen sites of libraries along the Silk Road, that have been lost to political conflict, natural catastrophe, revolution, and war.
+I made a five-month journey to fifteen sites of libraries along the Silk Road, that have been lost to political conflict, natural catastrophe, revolution, and war.
 The film 'Lost Libraries' is a meditation on this journey.

 I often draw inspiration from literature to imagine places and moments from the past, present and future.
 My project for the BMW Art Journey Award was conceived from this deep connection to libraries and literature.
 It was designed to allow me to connect the complex religious and secular narratives of Europe and Asia through visits to historic or fabled repositories of books.

 My journey was based on extensive research and took me to libraries lost from 291 BCE to 2011 along the whole length of the Silk Road – in China, Uzbekistan, Turkey, Egypt, Italy and Iran.
 Along the way, I gathered material on 16mm film, and by written text.
-A book documenting her travels is published with Hatje Cantz - thus completing a journey that both starts and ends with the institution of the library.
+A book documenting my travels is published with Hatje Cantz - completing a journey that both starts and ends with the institution of the library.

 Elephant Magazine: 5 Questions with Abigail Reynolds by Robert Shore, June 2017, Download the PDF